uk-gov-mirror/ONSdigital.dp-search-reindex-api/README.md

 When running the service (see 'Getting Started') then one can use command line tool (cURL) or REST API client (e.g. [Postman](https://www.postman.com/product/rest-client/)) to test the endpoints:
 - POST: http://localhost:25700/jobs (should post a default job into the data store and return a JSON representation of it, should also create a new ElasticSearch index)
 - GET: http://localhost:25700/jobs/ID NB.
-Use the id returned by the POST call above e.g. http://localhost:25700/jobs/bc7b87de-abf5-45c5-8e3c-e2a575cab28a (should get a job from the data store)
+Use the id returned by the POST call above,e.g., http://localhost:25700/jobs/bc7b87de-abf5-45c5-8e3c-e2a575cab28a (should get a job from the data store)
 - GET: http://localhost:25700/jobs (should get all the jobs from the data store)
 - GET: http://localhost:25700/jobs?offset=1&limit=2 (should get no more than 2 jobs, from the data store, starting from index 1)
 - PUT: http://localhost:25700/jobs/ID/number_of_tasks/10 (should put a value of 10 in the number_of_tasks field for the job with that particular id)